andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

   </tbody>
 </table>

-An exciting development for the team was seeing the free iOS Aura Frames app rise in App Store rank throughout the day.
+An exciting development for the team was seeing the free iOS and Android Aura Frames app rise in ranking throughout the day.

-Later on Christmas Day, the app reached a peak rank of #1 among all free apps in the U.S. and Canadian App Stores, even beating out apps from big companies like ChatGPT and Meta AI.
+Late on Christmas Day, the app reached a peak rank of #1 among all free apps in the U.S. and Canadian App Stores, even beating out apps from big companies like ChatGPT and Meta AI!

 ![Aura Frames #1 App U.S. App Store Christmas Day](/assets/images/aura-christmas-2025.jpg)
 <br/>
 <small>Screenshot showing the Aura Frames app at the #1 rank in the U.S. Apple App Store</small>

-Although there is a lot of interesting history from how the Aura Frames Rails codebase evolved over a decade, to handle the peak load for this post will look at changes made from mid-2025 through Christmas 2025 to the Active Record query layer, through refactoring and gradual rollouts.
+Although there is a lot of interesting history from how the Aura Rails codebase evolved over a decade, let's look at the changes made from mid-2025 before Christmas Day 2025 to Active Record to make the numbers above possible.

 ## Getting Started With Multiple Databases
 From earlier, you learned that the Aura Frames platform was expanded from a single primary application DB to a total of 8.

-To make that possible, heavy refactoring was performed to the Active Record that worked with the tables that were ultimately moved.
+To do that, heavy refactoring was performed to Active Record query layer code for tables being moved.

-Queries for tables must not span a database boundary, and given some of the big tables being moved to new databases, they'd no longer be in the primary database.
+Queries for tables must not span a database boundary, and given some of the big tables were being moved to a new database, queries would break.

-The development environment uses a Docker Postgres instance and to keep things simple locally, all 8 databases were run on the same Docker Postgres instance.
+The development environment uses a Docker Postgres instance and to keep things simple locally, all 8 databases were run there.
 This meant the queries still "broke" (helpfully) when they spanned a database boundary, but we didn't need to run 8 different instances locally.

 These breakages showed up as “failing tests” in the extensive test suite, which was supremely useful to help know what needed to change.

-The gist of the changes was pretty straightforward, finding those breaking queries, then unraveling joins and changing connections for tables to be routed to the correct database.
+The gist of the changes was pretty straightforward, find the breaking queries, unraveling joins or other incompatible SQL, and change connections to the correct database.
 Their query results were then passed around in Ruby as input to queries in other databases.

 With hundreds of failing tests to sift through, the refactoring work took a long time as test failures were addressed one by one, but progress was easy to measure.

 Eventually, weeks later, all tests were passing!
-The nice property about this design was the same query changes without SQL joins could be performed on the existing main DB, meaning the changes were backwards compatible and could be rolled out in place initially, before the new DBs were in place.
+The nice property about this design was the same query changes without SQL joins could be performed on the existing main DB, meaning the changes were backwards compatible and could be rolled out in place initially before the new DBs were in place.

 Some of the main changes were evaluating all Active Record relationships (`has_many`, `belongs_to`, etc.) and any subquery expressions or other incompatible code, and using `disable_joins: true`, removing subquery expressions and table references.